rostal/rostal.github.io/_posts/2024-08-05-What-is-Machine-Learning.md

 machine learning?”
 I was caught off guard because the term is so common place in my industry that I haven’t really ever had to sit down and define it from first principles before.
-I normally think about Machine Learning (ML) in terms of model tuning and the variance-bias trade-off neither of which was of any use when talking with my aunt.
+I normally think about Machine Learning (ML) in terms of model tuning and the variance-bias trade-off, neither of which was of any use when talking with my aunt.
 Perhaps my favorite explanation is from [xkcd](https://xkcd.com/1838/):